 It isn’t always known what causes these calcium deposits to break loose, though this is commonly the result of a head injury, inner ear infection, damage from ear surgery or prolonged back position associated with bed rest.
 Migraines might also play a role.
 Older patients are susceptible to degeneration of the otolithic membrane related to normal aging.

 What Are the Symptoms of BPPV?

 BPPV is the most common cause of vertigo.
 The episodes of vertigo may be severe, but usually lasts for less than a minute.
+Dizziness is triggered by position changes such as lying down in bed, rolling over, rising from a lying position, and with head pitch.
 Other symptoms include dizziness or lightheadedness, loss of balance, blurred vision, nausea, vomiting and concentration difficulties.

 How Is BPPV Treated?

-If you are experiencing dizziness and unexplained episodes of vertigo, your doctor will administer tests to determine what is causing your symptoms.
+If you are experiencing dizziness and unexplained episodes of vertigo, your physician or audiologist will administer tests to determine what is causing your symptoms.
 A diagnostic physical exam evaluates eye movements in response to specific head movements.

-Additional testing such as electronystagmography (ENG) and videonystagmography (VNG) may be used to detect abnormal eye movement; an ENG utilizes electrodes, while the VNG test relies on small cameras.
+Additional testing such videonystagmography (VNG) may be used to detect abnormal eye movement.

 Call Topeka ENT at 785-233-0500 for more information or to schedule an appointment.